-White truffle hunting season closes on December 31, 2019, but from January 15 on, it’s still possible to go through the woods and pick marzolini or marzuoli truffle.
-Its name deriving from the Italian word for the month of March, these truffles are not as aromatic or prized as their relatives; however, they are delicious chopped and added to butter to use as a spread on bread.
+White truffle hunting season normally closes at the end of December, but typically from January 15 on, it’s still possible to go through the woods and pick marzolini or marzuoli truffles.
+The name derives from the Italian word for the month of March, these truffles are not as aromatic or prized as their relatives; however, they are delicious chopped and added to butter to use as a spread on bread.
 They can also be shaved in thin flakes as a garnish on salted codfish carpaccio with a dash of ground black pepper and extra virgin olive oil (Irene’s recipe- she also proved to be an innovative cook).

 Leave a Comment